oVirt/ovirt-site/source/general-disclaimer.md

 The disclaimer of warranties, the limitation of liability and the jurisdiction and applicable law provisions of these Terms, and your warranties and indemnification obligations, shall survive any termination.
 The license grants mentioned herein shall continue in effect subject to the terms of the applicable license.

 ### Miscellaneous Terms

-These Terms are governed by the laws of the State of New York, exclusive of its choice of law rules.
-You and the oVirt Project agree to submit to the jurisdiction of the state courts located within Wake County, North Carolina and to the jurisdiction of the federal courts located in the United States District Court for the Eastern District of North Carolina.

 The oVirt Project’s failure to insist on or enforce strict performance of any of the Terms shall not be construed as a waiver of any provision or right.